 - Grease – One of our favorite musicals.

-- Stranger Things – Dan, Sarah, Chris and I are watching this together.
-Sarah and Chris had already been through all of the first season, and they’re catching Dan and I up before the second one comes out later in October.
+- Stranger Things – Dan, Ashar, Chris and I are watching this together.
+Ashar and Chris had already been through all of the first season, and they’re catching Dan and I up before the second one comes out later in October.

 - It – I hate clowns.
-So Sarah and Chris went to see this movie.
+So Ashar and Chris went to see this movie.

 - The IT Crowd – Different kind of “it.”
 This British comedy is one we all love.

-- True Memoirs of an International Assassin – Another “Sarah laughed straight through” film.
+- True Memoirs of an International Assassin – Another “Ashar laughed straight through” film.
 Our Netflix subscription is SO worth it.

-- Ghost Rider – Saw a preview of this on TV, and then Sarah told me that they wanted Norman Reedus to be in a remake of it, and then we watched it.
+- Ghost Rider – Saw a preview of this on TV, and then Ashar told me that they wanted Norman Reedus to be in a remake of it, and then we watched it.

 - Fawlty Towers – More British comedy, this time with John Cleese.
 A family favorite.

 - Star Trek: The Next Generation – Probably Ashar’s favorite series of all time.
 When she gets super-busy and tired, she puts on one of her two or three favorite episodes and just chills.